matthewjmiller/mattmiller/CV.md

 ### Academic

-"Large Language Models and Good Work."
-Forthcoming in *Faithful Lives.*
+"Burying AI in the Garden of Good Work." *Faithful Lives* 2025.

 "The World Does Not Need Words." *Faith + Life: Faith-Filled Reflection on the Five Pillars of College of the Ozarks.* Ed.
 Eric W. Bolger and William R. Osborne.
 College of the Ozarks, 2022.